The Uyghur Forced Labor Prevention Act (UFLPA)

 Table of Contents

-What is the Uyghur Forced Labor Prevention Act?
+What Is the Uyghur Forced Labor Prevention Act?

 The Uyghur Forced Labor Prevention Act (UFLPA) took effect in the United States on June 21, 2022 to prohibit importation of goods into the United States that were produced by forced labor in the Xinjiang Uyghur Autonomous Region (XUAR) of China.
 In Xinjiang, human rights organizations allege that over one million Uyghurs and other Muslim minority groups have been subjected to forced labor and genocide.
 To prevent the potential importation of goods produced by forced labor, the entire region is included in the act, and companies are responsible for ensuring that their entire supply chain is in compliance.
 (The UFLPA is one of several international laws aimed at eliminating forced labor in supply chains.)